The Bird of Peace: Original copies

 A total of two other copies were made before the molds were destroyed in 1974.

 The first copy, made for the White House Historical Society, was finished in 1975.
-This copy was later loaned to a six-week exhibit in Russia, which opened May 16, 1987, and was organized by Helen Boehm, Raisa Gorbacheva, Vassili Zakharon (Russian Minister of Culture), and sponsored by Armand Hammer (longtime friend of Helen).
+This copy was later loaned to a six-week exhibit in Russia, which opened May 16, 1987, and was organized by Helen Boehm, Raisa Gorbacheva, Vassili Zakharon (Soviet Minister of Culture), and sponsored by Armand Hammer (longtime friend of Helen).
 During transit back to the U.S. and upon inspection, the statue was found permanently damaged, with one of the necks severed and the feathers broken into hundreds of pieces.
 Helen described the situation as "The Peace Birds are in pieces.
 They're completely busted.
 I've been crying for two days."
 The statue was one of 48 damaged in transit.
 The statue had been packed by Boehm employees, shipped via Lufthansa and Finnair airlines, and arrived at JFK Airport.
 It was insured for an unknown amount.
 "One cannot place a value on them.
 They are priceless because they are not replaceable," Helen remarked.

 The second copy was auctioned in 1976 for a wildlife benefit, selling for $150,000.
 The donor subsequently gifted the statue to the Vatican.
 At the time, this was the highest price paid for a porcelain sculpture.